Income Averaging for Special Professionals

 How does it work?

 Special professionals often have fluctuating levels of income – year by year.
-If one person earns $250,000 in a single year (say from game or book royalties) they would ordinarily pay more tax than someone else who earned $50,000 a year for between 2013 and 2017 – roughly twice as much if the $250,000 was earned in 2017.
+If one person earns $250,000 in a single year (say from game or book royalties) they would ordinarily pay more tax than someone else who earned $50,000 a year over a five year period.
+Roughly twice as much.

 Special professionals often have a boom and bust cycle of income.
 For example – an artist may only sell works at a major exhibition every few years.
 A musician may earn most of their income on the release of a new album and so forth.